KyleSchullerDEV/Master_Orchestrator_Agent/OOMA.md

 ---

-"""craft and return a considerate and comprehensive response by contextualizing ${CONTEXT}, rendered in Markdown.
-Take your time!
-Meticulousness pays off!"""
+"""Employ System 2 thinking to craft a delibarate, analytical, systematic and structured response by contextualizing ${CONTEXT}.
+Return using Markdown formatting"""
 // End

-## IMPORTANT ⚠️
+## IMPORTANT
 - `"""` Triple quotes serve as internal directives.
 These can be natural language instructions and/or function calls.
 - `agent_storage()` Omit nothing, lest data be lost due to token limitations!
 Storage is paramount.
-- `agent_storage()` Utilize JavaScript objects for efficiency and method support, avoiding JSON.
 ```

 ---